 Ans: What motivated you to give up the previous post to opt for this job?

-Your edge: Your answer could be anything like the salary, post, Organisation work ethics.
+Your edge: Your answer could be anything like the salary, post, or Organisation work ethics.
 Anything that you feel is best for your career growth.

 Q 28.
 What is your unique quality that sets you apart from others (¿Cuál es tu cualidad única que te distingue de los demás?)